-Our lawyers for assault charges have had the honor and responsibility of handling many assault cases throughout Arizona.
-If you have been arrested for an assault case, we are willing to meet with you today to help you through the process.
+Our specialized team of attorneys for assault charges have had the honor and responsibility of handling many assault cases throughout the state of Arizona.
+If you or a loved one have been arrested for an assault case, we would like to meet with you today to see how we can help you through the process.
 We understand that for many, if not all, the criminal process can be confusing and intimidating.
 Having said this, we strongly encourage and advise you to contact our defense lawyers BEFORE your first court date.
-This will give us the best opportunity to have the necessary time in order to look at the facts of your case, prepare a defense and make sure that everything possible is done to win your assault case.
+This will give us the best opportunity to have the necessary time in order to look at the facts of your case, prepare a defense and finally to ensure that we do everything in our power to win your assault case.

 The state of Arizona has various types of charges when it comes to a crime such as assault.
-Likewise, there are also a variety of factors come into play when determining how an assault should be charged.
-Some cases may be simple misdemeanors.
-Other cases that look similar on the surface may be charged as serious felony cases.
+Likewise, there are also a variety of factors come into play when determining how an assault case should be classified or categorized.
+Some cases may be considered as simple as a misdemeanor.
+Other cases that seem similar in retrospect may be considered and charged as a serious felony cases.

-Throughout the years here at Alcock and Associates we have had the opportunity of being able to handle thousands of assault cases throughout the state.
+Throughout the years here at Alcock and Associates we have had the opportunity of being able to handle thousands of assault cases throughout the state of Arizona.
 Here are some basic questions that we ask in order to to determine the classification and seriousness of your assault case.

-Here are the some of the factors that can make an assault case more serious.
+Here are some of the factors that are likely going to make an assault case more serious.

-These factors can affect the way the government charges and prosecutes an assault case.
+The previously mentioned factors can significantly impact the way the government charges and prosecutes an assault case.
 Obviously cases involving deadly weapons and/or children are far more serious.

-One of the most common questions that individuals ask in regards to their assault case is if their charge is a misdemeanor or felony assault?
-If you have to go to a city court, you are probably charged with a misdemeanor.
+One of the most common questions that individuals ask in regards to their assault case is if their charge is a misdemeanor or a felony.
+Chances are if you have to go to a city court, then you are probably being charged with a misdemeanor.

-However, if the victim is a public official or police officer, a weapon was used, or there was serious bodily injury, assault can be charged as a felony.
-If you have to go to superior court, you are probably charged with a felony.
+However, if the victim of the alleged assault was a public official or police officer, some sort of weapon was used, or there was serious bodily injury, assault can be charged as a felony.
+Having said this, if you have to go to superior court, you are likely being charged with a felony.

-There are cases in which an assault charge can also be a domestic violence offense if the alleged victim lives at the same address as the accused.
+There are cases in which an assault charge can also be a domestic violence charge.This occurs when the alleged victim of the assault lives at the same address as the individual who has been accused.
 Domestic violence is a separate designation, and can lead to serious consequences for anyone who is found guilty.

 Another defense to assault is that the crime did not take place at all.
 There are oftentimes where assault cases are successfully defended due to the fact that eyewitness testimonies are confusing and contradictory.

 Here’s an example of a successful result for an assault case.
 Our firm won a very serious felony assault case.
 Our client took his case to a trial by jury.
 Our client, though he was arrested, was threatened by two men in a parking lot.
-The men later told the police that our client had pointed a gun at them.
-In the state of Arizona, if you even point a gun at someone can lead to charges of Aggravated Assault, a Class 3 Dangerous Offense.
+The two men later told the police that our client was pointing a gun at them.
+In the state of Arizona, if you even point a gun at someone it can lead to charges of Aggravated Assault, which is a Class 3 Dangerous Offense.
 This crime carries with it significant mandatory prison time.

 Our firm presented evidence to the jury that raised substantial doubts about the victim’s stories.
 We demonstrated that it was quite possible that the alleged assault never took place and that the so called victims had invented their story.
 As a result, the jury returned a verdict of “Not Guilty.”